viamrobotics/docs/docs/modular-resources/upload/_index.md

      - `darwin/amd64` - macOS computers running the Intel `x86_64` architecture.
      - `linux/arm64` - Linux computers or {{< glossary_tooltip term_id="board" text="boards" >}} running the `arm64` (`aarch64`) architecture, such as the Raspberry Pi.
      - `linux/amd64` - Linux computers or {{< glossary_tooltip term_id="board" text="boards" >}} running the Intel `x86_64` architecture.
-   - `module-path` - provide the path to the file, directory, or compressed archive (with `.tar.gz` or `.tar.xz` extension) that contains your custom module code.
+   - `module-path` - provide the path to the file, directory, or compressed archive (with `.tar.gz` or `.tgz` extension) that contains your custom module code.

    {{% alert title="Important" color="note" %}}
    The `viam module upload` command only supports one `platform` argument at a time.